 The Harrismith Liddells

-We will start with Robert Jesse Liddell and his family because, being in Harrismith, they were at the centre of many of the events befalling everyone.
-It seems extremely unlikely that, for instance, the related families living in the concentration camp did not visit and call on them for help and support.
-In fact, in some instances, records show that they specifically did help especially with the sick.
-These will be discussed in due course.
+Robert Jesse Liddell and his family, because they lived in Harrismith, were at the centre of many of the events befalling everyone.
+It is undoubtable that the related families living in the concentration camp visited them and called on them for help and support.
+Records, in fact, show that they did help especially with the sick.

 These disputes did not stop the Liddells serving the British cause.
-In January 1901, the British established a local militia unit to assist with the defence of the area, the Harrismith Volunteer Light Horse (HVLH), and Charles Davie joined up.
+In January 1901, the British established a local militia unit to assist with the defence of the area, the Harrismith Volunteer Light Horse (HVLH).
+The Liddell brothers and Charles Davie joined up.
 This included the two youngest Liddell boys, William Alexander aged 17, and Wright Greaves aged 15.
 The unit’s duties were mainly confined to the town and environs, but they also acted as scouts and guides for Imperial troops.
-They only took part in one real action, against a party of Boers under Commandant Jacobsz on the farm Zaaihoek in the Witsieshoek district which was owned by Hester Cronje and her husband Frederik Moolman.
+They only took part in one real action, against a party of Boers under Commandant Jan Jacobsz on the farm Zaaihoek in the Witsieshoek district which was owned by Hester Cronje and her husband Frederik Moolman.
 The raid was a failure.
 (Strachan 2009) The unit was disbanded in August 1902, three months after the war ended.
 Charles Davie, Joseph Bruwer Liddell, George Cadle Liddell, John Henry Liddell, William Alexander Liddell, and Wright Greaves Liddell were all awarded the Queen’s South Africa Medal with clasps for Orange Free State, South Africa 1901 and South Africa 1902.
 24

 The Liddells of Bluegumbush